• Skip to primary navigation

 Sleeve Diapers

 Let me be honest, these things are fantastic and I wish more companies made the.
-They are essentially like a pocket diaper, but with two openings for the insert.
-The idea is that you stuff the diaper, but then don't have to touch the soiled insert because it agitates out in the wash.
+They are essentially like pocket diapers, but with two openings for the insert.
+The idea is that you stuff the diaper, but then don’t have to touch the soiled insert because it agitates out in the wash.

-The only true company that I have found that makes these is Smartipants , although I'm sure there are more out there.
+The only true company that I have found that makes these is Smartipants, although I’m sure there are more out there.

 I personally do not have any of the Smartipants diapers, but the reviews are phenomenal.
-They maybe going in my shopping cart soon.
+They may be going in my shopping cart soon.

 However Babyville Boutique also has some amazing patterns for sewing your own sleeve diaper.